 Now that you guys have seen the stats, let’s talk about current Facebook features that could be useful for design businesses and freelancers:

-1. Graph Search – Facebook’s upcoming feature integrates social context in searching by adding a number of variables that sift and organize profiles of people, pages and services.
-This makes it easy to find people who liked certain brands or interests.
-If you are interested you could check out Banyan Branch’s top 5 uses of the Graph Search as well as the one via Lifehacker.
+1. Graph Search – Facebook’s upcoming feature integrates social context in searching by adding several variables that sift and organize profiles of people, pages, and services.
+This makes it easy to find people who like certain brands or interests.
+You could check out Lifehacker’s Facebook Graph Search.

-2. Groups – Similar to the old Yahoo! groups wherein people with the same interests can create a community, in Facebook, users could post statuses, group messages and event announcements.
-This is great for designers since there is a plethora of Facebook groups for them to join in and make new connections.
-Moreover, it allows you to create a community wherein you can promote your business in a more targeted audience or gain more following.
+2. Groups – Similar to the old Yahoo! groups wherein people with the same interests can create a community, on Facebook, users could post statuses, group messages, and event announcements.
+This is great for designers since they can join many Facebook groups and make new connections.
+Moreover, it allows you to create a community to promote your business to a targeted audience or gain more followers.

 3. Pages – Pages are like profile pages but with more features.
-In pages, you can monitor and analyze data about the engagement of your audience using Page Insights.
-More businesses have been using Facebook pages to represent their company and identify their market and share important or entertaining information.
-For freelancers, this is a valuable feature since you can separate your personal and public accounts.
-Apart from that, freelancers can share their work, important updates, works in progress or blog post updates.
+In pages, you can monitor and analyze social media data about your audience’s engagement using Page Insights.
+More businesses have used Facebook pages to represent their company, identify their market, and share essential or entertaining information.
+This is a valuable feature for freelancers since you can separate your personal and public accounts.
+Besides that, freelancers can share their work, important updates works in progress, or blog post updates.

-4. Instagram – With its recent acquisition of Instagram, Facebook has now finally created a top notch photo and video sharing experience.
+4. Instagram – With its recent acquisition of Instagram, Facebook has finally created a top-notch photo and video-sharing experience.

-5. Hashtags – This is also a new feature on Facebook and much like Twitter, Instagram and Google+ the hashtag system helps your posts be easily searchable.
-Just make sure that your hashtags are simple and stay at the minimum because no one really likes a post filled with sentence hashtags.
-On top of that people will think that you are being spammy.
-If you are still not convinced about using hashtags why not check out Forbes post on why you should seriously consider using hashtags.
+5. Hashtags – This is also a new feature on Facebook, and much like Twitter and Instagram, the hashtag system helps your posts be easily searchable.
+Just ensure your hashtags are simple and stay at the minimum because no one likes a post filled with sentence hashtags.
+On top of that, people will think you are being spammy if you are still not convinced about using hashtags.
+Why not check out Forbes’s post on why you should seriously consider using hashtags?

 PROs and CONs of Facebook for Business

-Facebook is not perfect but it is a great tool to add in your marketing and promotion tool box.
-Let’s talk about some pros and cons of using Facebook to market your design business.
+Facebook is not perfect, but it is a great tool to add to your marketing and promotion toolbox.
+Let’s discuss some pros and cons of using Facebook to market your design business.

-3. Likes, Comments and Share system are great engagement tools.
+Likes, Comments, and Share systems are great engagement tools.

-5. Effortless maintenance since posting photos, statuses and links only take a few seconds.
+Effortless maintenance since posting photos, statuses, and links only take a few seconds.

-Facebook has the bells and whistles for a marketing and promotional tool.
-It’s free and easy to maintain, unless you opted to purchase the ads service but that’s a different story that we will cover sometime soon.
+Facebook has the bells and whistles of a marketing and promotional tool.
+It’s free and easy to maintain unless you purchase the ads service, but that’s a different story we will cover sometime soon.

-Facebook’s page insights is one of the best tools under Facebook’s arsenal since it tracks followers and their interaction.
+Facebook’s page insights are one of the best tools in Facebook’s arsenal since it tracks followers and their interactions.
 The one thing that you should remember about using Facebook is that for it to be effective is that it would need your time to maintain it.

 What do you guys think?
 We’d like to hear what you guys have to say.

-Share your thoughts, insights and feedbacks about this at the comments below.
+Share your thoughts, insights, and feedback in the comments below.

-Check us out in Facebook, Twitter, Pinterest and Google+ Don’t forget to subscribeto our newsletter to get the latest news in anything and everything awesome in the design world!
+Check us out on Facebook.
+Don’t forget to subscribe to our newsletter to get the latest news in anything and everything awesome in the design world!